diablo02000/oracle-monitoring/README.md

-# oracle-stats
+# oracle-monitoring
-Monitor Oracle Databases
+Get metrics from oracle database.
+The metrics can be send to different target such as terminal, graphite or statsd.

 # Description

-Oracle stats is a simple tools to get useful metric of your Oracle Database.
+Oracle monotoring is a simple tools to get useful metric of your Oracle Database.
 Write in ruby, it can return the different metric on the current console or send to graphite.

 # Man